-Importantly, arbitral awards are not reviewable on the merits and there are no prescribed grounds for setting awards aside on the basis of a merits review.
+Importantly, arbitral awards are not reviewable on the merits, and there are no prescribed grounds for setting awards aside on the basis of a merits review.

-The limited circumstances in which a court may set aside an award are set out in Article 34 of the Model Law and include the following:98
+The limited circumstances in which a court may set aside an award are set out in article 34 of the Model Law and include the following:110

-- the underlying agreement to arbitrate is invalid; - the party seeking to set aside the award was not given proper notice of the proceedings or was unable to present their case;99 - the arbitrator purports to decide matters outside the scope of the arbitration agreement; - the composition of the tribunal or arbitral procedure was not in accordance with the parties' agreement; - the subject-matter of the dispute is not arbitrable; or - the award is contrary to public policy.
+- the underlying agreement to arbitrate is invalid; - the party seeking to set aside the award was not given proper notice of the proceedings or was unable to present their case;111 - the arbitrator purports to decide matters outside the scope of the arbitration agreement; - the composition of the tribunal or arbitral procedure was not in accordance with the parties' agreement; - the subject-matter of the dispute is not arbitrable; or - the award is contrary to public policy.

-The grounds for setting aside an award are identical to the grounds for refusing recognition and enforcement (discussed in Chapter 6, Recognition and enforcement of arbitral awards).
+The grounds for setting aside an award are identical to the grounds for refusing recognition and enforcement (as discussed in chapter 6).